Frequently Asked Questions (FAQS)

 - May I have a pet?

-- The only pets permitted in residential life facilities are small fish and aquatic turtles that are not dangerous or harmful and/or prohibited by state or federal laws.
+The only pets permitted in residential life facilities are small fish and aquatic turtles that are not dangerous or harmful and/or prohibited by state or federal laws.
 Approved pets must be retained in fresh water aquariums that may not exceed 10 gallons in size.
-More information on our pet policy
+For more information go to Housing Pet Policy

 - How do I get my mail?

-- Mail is delivered Monday through Saturday (excluding holidays) to resident mailboxes located in the Mailroom in Joe West Hall or in CVB.
+Mail is delivered Monday through Saturday (excluding holidays) to resident mailboxes located in the Mailroom in Joe West Hall or in CVB.
 CVA residents have mailboxes in their building.
 Deliveries and packages may also be picked up in the Mailroom in Joe West Hall.
+For more information go to Housing Mail Information

 - Where do I park my car?

 - A limited number of Campus Village parking permits are available to UHS residents in the Campus Village parking garage, at an additional fee.
 Spaces are not assigned, nor are they designated by apartment, suite or room.
 Campus Village parking permits are $100 per month ($20 per month for motorcycle), and are sold on a first-requested, first-assigned basis.
 If you are interested in obtaining a Campus Village parking permit, please indicate that you would like to be added to the parking wait list when you complete your online housing application.
 You will be required to enter your automobile license plate and other information to make this request.
-The deadline for applications completed and received is May 1, 2021.
+The deadline for applications completed and received is May 1, 2022.
 Residents may choose to park in the 7th Street Garage instead by purchasing a SJSU parking permit through Traffic & Parking Services.
+For more information go to Parking Information

 Petition to Cancel